shota-tsuji/lab/list.md

 ## Efficient Sparse Matrix-Vector Multiplication on CUDA[*, 2008]
-- Solving dense linear systems on graphics processors
+2. Solving dense linear systems on graphics processors[2008]
-- Prefix sums and their applications
+3. Prefix sums and their applications[1990]
-- Segmented operations for sparse matrix computation on vector multiprocessors
+4. Segmented operations for sparse matrix computation on vector multiprocessors[1993]
-- Concurrent number cruncher - a GPU implementation of a general sparse linear solver
+5. Concurrent number cruncher - a GPU implementation of a general sparse linear solver
-- Vectorized sparse matrix multiply for compressed row storage format
+6. Vectorized sparse matrix multiply for compressed row storage format[2006]
+8. Sparsity: Optimization framework for sparse matrix kernels[2004]
-- Toward the optimal preconditioned eigensolver: Locally optimal block preconditioned conjugate gradient method
+9. Toward the optimal preconditioned eigensolver: Locally optimal block preconditioned conjugate gradient method[2002]
-- Basic Linear Algebra Subprograms for Fortran Usage
+10. Basic Linear Algebra Subprograms for Fortran Usage[1979]
-- Approximation algorithms for scheduling unrelated parallel machines
+11. Approximation algorithms for scheduling unrelated parallel machines[1990]
-- Scalable parallel programming with CUDA
+13. Scalable parallel programming with CUDA[2008]
-- Iterative Methods for Sparse Linear Systems
+16. Iterative Methods for Sparse Linear Systems[2003]
-- Optimization of sparse matrix-
-- vector multiplication on emerging multicore platforms
+19. Optimization of sparse matrix-vector multiplication on emerging multicore platforms[2007]
 ### cited
-- Implementing Sparse Matrix-Vector Multiplication on Throughput-Oriented Processors
+- Implementing Sparse Matrix-Vector Multiplication on Throughput-Oriented Processors[2009]
-- Model-driven autotuning of sparse matrix-vector multiply on GPUs
+- Model-driven autotuning of sparse matrix-vector multiply on GPUs[2010]
+- State-of-the-art in heterogeneous computing[2010]
+- Optimizing sparse matrix-vector multiplication on GPUs using compile-time and run-time strategies[2008] -

 ## Optimization techniques for sparse matrix vector multiplication on GPUs[*]
 - The landscape of parallel computing research: A view from Berkeley